North Carolina Highway 75

-North Carolina Highway 75 (NC 75) is a primary state highway in the U.S. state of North Carolina.
+North Carolina Highway 75, also known as the Waxhaw Highway in most of North Carolina (NC 75), is a primary state highway in the U.S. state of North Carolina.
 Its entire length runs through Union County and serves as the primary connector between the towns of Waxhaw, Mineral Springs, and Monroe.
 The route roughly parallels a CSX railroad line for its entire span.

 Route description

 NC 75 starts at the North Carolina-South Carolina state line, near Hancock, South Carolina.
 In South Carolina, it continues as SC 75 for 8.2 mi to SC 5, in Van Wyck.

 Heading east from the state line, it becomes South Main Street in Waxhaw, where it connects with the southern terminus of NC 16, at Broome Street.
 Passing the Museum of the Waxhaws just outside town, it continues east to the town of Mineral Springs.
 It then goes northeast, passing Rocky River Road towards Monroe, where it ends abruptly at an auxiliary road to NC 200 (Martin Luther King Jr. Boulevard).
 Before August 2011, NC 75 continued into downtown Monroe, ending at Charlotte Avenue.
 The entire route, with exception of within Waxhaw city limits, is known and labeled as the Waxhaw Highway.